MicrosoftDocs/dynamics-365-project-operations/articles/psa/set-up-pricing-dimensions.md

 [!include [banner](../includes/psa-now-project-operations.md)]

-Before you begin, this article assumes that you have completed the procedures in the topics, [Create custom fields and entities](create-custom-fields-entities.md) and [Add custom fields to price setup and transactional entities](field-references.md).
+Before you begin, this article assumes that you have completed the procedures in the articles, [Create custom fields and entities](create-custom-fields-entities.md) and [Add custom fields to price setup and transactional entities](field-references.md).
 If you haven't completed those procedures, go back and complete them and then return to this article.

 This article provides information about setting up custom pricing dimensions.
 In the Project Service web interface, on the **Parameters** page, the **Amount-Based Pricing Dimensions** tab shows the records in the pricing dimension entities.
 By default, Project Service installation creates 2 rows in the grid on this tab: